fe9lix/CodingKeys/README.md

 application.

 ### Installation
 CodingKeys runs on OSX (tested on OSX 10.8).
+Download the [latest release](https://github.com/fe9lix/CodingKeys/releases/latest).

+Unzip the file and copy the .app file into your program folder.
+When you start the app, an icon should appear in the status bar...

 ### How to use it